 Give, and it will be given to you.
-A good measure, pressed down, shaken together and running over, will be poured into your lap.
-For the measure you used, will be measured to you (Luke 6:38)
+A good measure, pressed down, shaken together, and running over, will be poured into your lap.
+The measure you used, will be measured to you (Luke 6:38)

 It is more blessed to give than to receive (Acts 20:35)